Ministry of Defence Logo Defence Staff logo

 EU NAVFOR – ATALANTA OPERATION

-At the end of 2022, EUNAVFOR Operation ATALANTA was extended until December 2024 with a new mandate reflecting the achievements, challenges and future of the Operation.
-EU Member States decided that the Operation should keep its main effort on the following missions: protecting World Food Programme (WFP) vessels and other vulnerable vessels transiting the region; deterring, preventing, and suppressing piracy and armed robbery in the Operations Area; monitoring fishing activities in the Horn of Africa and the Western Indian Ocean; fighting drug trafficking and assisting in the weapons embargo on Somalia, illegal trade in charcoal and illegal, unreported and unregulated fishing ("IUU fishing").
+On December 16, 2024, EUNAVFOR Operation ATALANTA was extended until February 28, 2027 with a new mandate reflecting the achievements, challenges and future of the Operation.
+EU Member States decided that the Operation should maintain its main effort on the following missions: protecting vessels belonging to the World Food Program (WFP) and other vulnerable vessels transiting the region; deterring, preventing and suppressing piracy and armed robbery in the Area of Operations; monitoring fishing activities in the Horn of Africa and the Western Indian Ocean; combating drug trafficking and contributing to the arms embargo on Somalia, illegal trade in charcoal and illegal, unreported and unregulated fishing (“IUU fishing” in its English expression).

-As ATALANTA is part of the EU's Comprehensive Support to the Horn of Africa, the Operation actively supports the 'sister missions' EUCAP-Somalia (EU Capacity Building - Somalia) and EUTM-Somalia (EU Training Mission - Somalia).
-It also maintains close links with EU representations throughout the area and contributes to the implementation of EU programmes aimed at improving the regional maritime security framework.
+As ATALANTA is part of the EU's Comprehensive Support to the Horn of Africa, the Operation actively supports the “sister missions” EUCAP-Somalia (EU Capacity Building - Somalia) and EUTM-Somalia (EU Training Mission - Somalia).
+In addition, it maintains close links with EU representations throughout the area and contributes to the implementation of EU programs aimed at improving the regional maritime security architecture.

 Mandate